- Apply for housing

 Self-help housing/bringing empty properties back into use

 Self-Help housing is when local people bring empty properties back into use.
 The reasons for the properties being empty may vary, but the one thing they have in common is that a group of people with a shared goal will work together to meet a housing need for a specific community.
 This could be for something temporary like emergency accommodation or it could be longer term use.
-Find out more at Self Help Housing website.
+Find out more at the Community Led Homes page.

 Would you prefer to live in a more affordable and more inclusive community?
 Every co-housing community is unique, but they will usually involve: